-The benefits of using cable-based failover include the following:
+The benefits of using cable-based failover include:

-- The PIX security appliance can immediately detect a power loss on the peer unit, and it can differentiate a power loss from an unplugged cable. - The standby unit can communicate with the active unit and can receive the entire configuration without having to be bootstrapped for failover.
+- The PIX security appliance can immediately detect a power loss on the peer unit, and to differentiate a power loss from an unplugged cable. - The standby unit can communicate with the active unit and can receive the entire configuration without having to be bootstrapped for failover.
 In LAN-based failover you need to configure the failover link on the standby unit before it can communicate with the active unit. - The switch between the two units in LAN-based failover can be another point of hardware failure; cable-based failover eliminates this potential point of failure. - You do not have to dedicate an Ethernet interface (and switch) to the failover link. - The cable determines which unit is primary and which is secondary, eliminating the need to manually enter that information in the unit configurations.

-The disadvantages of using cable-based failover include the following:
+The disadvantages include: